openanalytics/shinyproxy-config-examples/12-openid-keycloak/README.md

    ```

 > [!NOTE]
-> Make sure that every user has an e-mail address configured.
+> Make sure that every user has an email address configured.
 Otherwise, the
 > user will get an error when logging in.

 It's possible to see all claims which are being sent to ShinyProxy,